Welcome to today's edition of the Rush 24-7 podcast.

 Eligibility is subject to available funds, and that's where you come into play again.

-It's another reason your support is so badly needed and greatly appreciated, too.
+It's another reason your support is so badly needed and greatly appreciated too.

-In expanding the survivability rates, the uh the drug therapies that are taking place, the education that's benefiting other kinds of cancers as well.
+I'd say what makes it all worthwhile is the profound progress everybody's making here in expanding the survivability rates, the drug therapies that are taking place, the education that's benefiting other kinds of cancers as well.

 Here's the number again.